-Procedural fairness demands, as it has been seen so far, open communication so that an employee can understand the full impact of the employer's inquiries as to the employee's health and prognosis.
-Through this process the employer is bound to disclose their intentions in respect of the employee's continued incapacity.

-In Northern Hotel etc IUOW v Southern Pacific Hotel Corporation [1990] 2 NZILR 918 the Labour Court found the dismissal of a restaurant manager to be unjustified because it had failed to advise her of the options open to her (of alternative work) and that her continued employment might be in jeopardy should she not return to work at a specified and reasonable time.
+As seen so far, procedural fairness demands open communication, so that an employee can understand the full impact of the employer's inquiries into the employee's health and prognosis.
+Through this process, the employer is bound by case law to disclose their intentions regarding the employee's continued incapacity.
+In Northern Hotel etc IUOW v Southern Pacific Hotel Corporation [1990] 2 NZILR 918 the Labour Court found the dismissal of a restaurant manager to be unjustified, because it had failed to advise her of their options of alternative work, and that her continued employment might be in jeopardy, should she not return to work at a specified and reasonable time.
 It stated on the duty to consult: